apuder/TRS-IO/README.md

 9. Status button

-The TRS-IO card needs to be connected to the TRS-80 Model III's I/O Bus via a 50-pin ribbon cable (1).
+The TRS-IO card needs to be connected to the TRS-80 Model III's I/O bus via a 50-pin ribbon cable (1).
 Furthermore, the TRS-IO card needs a separate power supply via a standard 5V USB charger.
 Please refer to the previous section regarding the power supply.
 The status button (9) and the multi-color status LED (7) will be explained in the configuration section.
 The micro-SD card reader is underneath the Nano 9K module (6).
-The 3.5mm audio jack (3) can be connected to a standard speaker for game sound and Orchestra 95 support.
+The 3.5mm audio jack (3) can be connected to a standard speaker for game sound and Orchestra 90 support.
 If the high resolution connectors (2) are connected to the TRS-80, the HDMI connector (5) will generate a video signal.